Skip to main content

 Information about how you can be assessed for treatment can be found below.

-Three options are currently available in Wales for citizens who have not been admitted to hospital:
+Two options are currently available in Wales for citizens who have not been admitted to hospital:

 • Nirmatrelvir/ritonavir (Paxlovid®)